qmtran/openstack-labs/lab-00/README.md

   0. Set the hostname on each to help with command line differentiation

-    * `sudo yum install vim nano -y` # these hosts are super bare-bones
+    * `sudo yum install -y vim nano` # these hosts are super bare-bones
     * `sudo hostname jumper`
     * `sudo vi /etc/hostname` or `sudo nano /etc/hostname`